Table of contents

 1) Passwordless Authentication Enhances User Experience

 So, how does this benefit your company?
-Some users could leave your website or their shopping carts if they need to check in but can’t remember their passwords.
-People often dislike complexity, which is why they generally dislike resetting the passwords.
+Some users could leave your website or shopping carts if they need to check in but can’t remember their passwords.
+People often dislike complexity, which is why they generally dislike resetting passwords.
 However, you still need to ensure that their accounts are safe.

 2) Strong Cybersecurity Posture